ElaWajdzik/SQL_Challenge_Case_Study_5---Data-Mart/C. Before & After Analysis.md

 #### Result:
 ![Zrzut ekranu 2024-11-04 132608](https://github.com/user-attachments/assets/c5392982-9310-47d7-ae6f-934135b79e2c)

-According to the data, the total sales value declined over the 4-week period.
-The decrease amounted to 26 million, representing a 1.15% drop in value.
+According to the data, total sales decreased in the 4-week period following the packaging change, with a decline of approximately 26.9 million, representing a 1.15% reduction in sales.
+The implemented change may have contributed to a decrease in revenue; however, to confirm this, we would need more data or an analysis of historical sales data from similar periods to assess the impact of seasonality on sales during the studied timeframe.

 ### 2. What about the entire 12 weeks before and after?